logo

 Helena Burström

 Thank you, Magnus.
-And just to repeat what Magnus just said, Prevas had a strong cash flow with an increase from operating activities with 19% or 5 million SEK compared to Q1 last year, from 27 million SEK Q1 in 2024 to 32 million SEK Q1 2025.
+And just to repeat what Magnus just said, Prevas had a strong cash flow with an increase from operating activities with 19% or 5 million SEK compared to Q1 last year. from 27 million SEK Q1 2024 to 32 million SEK Q1 2025.
 And this is driven, among others, by an increase of working capital positively affected by decreased accounts receivables and other short-term receivables.
-Cash flow from financing activities increased with 11 million SEK affecting cash flow negatively compared to the corresponding period last year.
-And that's connected to the amortization of loan connected to the acquisition of Prevas Finland.
-The overdraft facility of 100 million SEK were unused at quarter end and cash at quarter end amounted to 49 million SEK.
-And Prevas is well below the financial target of maximum two times EBITDA.
+Cash flow from financing activities increased with 11 million SEK, affecting cash flow negatively compared to corresponding period last year.
+And that's connected to the amortization of loan connected to the acquisition of Trevas Finland and MAC.
+The overdraft facility of 100 million SEK were unused at quarter end and cash at quarter amounted to 49 million SEK.
+Prevost is well below the financial target of maximum two times EBITDA.
 Net debt in relation to EBITDA is 0.84 times.
-And Prevas equity ratio amounts to .3% in Q1 2025.
+Prevost's equity ratio amounts to 50.3% in Q1 2025.
 And to summarize, we have a strong balance sheet and a solid financial position.
 And Magnus, I hand over to you again.

 speaker